History of Baku in Timeline

 In 2010, the Baku International Sea Trade Port began to be reconstructed.

-On May 24, 2011, the city of Dushanbe in Tajikistan set a new world record for the tallest flagpole, surpassing Baku's.
+In May 2011, the city of Dushanbe in Tajikistan set a new world record for the tallest flagpole, surpassing Baku's previous record with a flagpole 3 metres (9.8 feet) higher.

 In 2011, Baku was listed as the 48th most expensive city in the world by Mercer Human Resource Consulting.

-Following the victory of Azerbaijan's representative in 2011, Baku hosted the Eurovision Song Contest 2012.
+Following Azerbaijan's victory in 2011, Baku hosted the Eurovision Song Contest in 2012.

 In 2014, Baku was bidding to host the 42nd Chess Olympiad.